AlanDecode/Maverick/test_src/2018-11-09-Typography.md

   - Typography
 ---

-This is an sample article.
-Typography matters in Maverick.
+[notice]This is an sample article.
+Typography matters in Maverick.[/notice]

 <!--more-->